 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Dr. Huan Xu is an assistant professor at the Stewart School of Industrial and Systems Engineering at Georgia Tech.
+Dr. Huan Xu is an Adjunct Assistant Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.

-His current research interest focuses on data, learning, and decision making.
+His research interests are in the areas of data, learning, and decision making.
 Specifically, he is interested in machine learning, high-dimensional statistics, robust and stochastic optimization, sequential decision making, and application to large-scale systems.
 He is currently an associate editor of both IEEE Transactions on Pattern Analysis and Machine Intelligence and Computational Management Science.

 He received his B. Eng. from Shanghai Jiaotong University in 1997, his M. Eng from the National University of Singapore in 2003, and his Ph.
 D. from McGill University in 2009.
-Before joining Georgia Tech, he was an assistant professor at the National University of Singapore, after a postdoc stint at UT-Austin.
+After a postdoc stint at UT-Austin, he held Assistant Professor positions at the National University of Singapore and Georgia Tech.

 Dr. Xu is a member of INFORMS and the Mathematical Optimization Society.